yasingole/Dev-Ops-Project/README.md

 Now again to our main event.
 To deploy the webapp we need the following resources:
 - Instance
     - This resource is key for deploying the webapp.
 It will deploy an instance within the private subnets, with the specified AMI, Instance type, security group, and key.
-    - Within this resource were also using custom user data scripting to set up the instance with the necessary software to run a Nginx server.
+    - Within this resource we’re also using custom user data scripting to set up the instance with the necessary software to run a Nginx server.
     - The necessary key needed has been generated from the aws console.
 - AMI Data source
     - This ensures the latest Amazon Linux 2 AMI is fetched.